Trump steps up war against FBI, Democrats have their own memo plan

 The gulf between the parties is almost certain to widen this week, as President Donald Trump argues that the memo released by House Intelligence Committee Chairman Devin Nunes Friday proves the entire saga is a "witch hunt" and an "American disgrace."

 Democrats are cranking up pressure on the President to declassify their dueling memo, which argues the Republican version was misleading and selective in its use of still secret intelligence on Russia's effort to meddle in the 2016 election.
+Amid their efforts, Trump took a swipe at the intelligence committee's top Democrat, Rep. Adam Schiff, in a Monday morning tweet, deriding him as "little" and calling him as "one of the biggest liars and leakers in Washington."

 The confrontation, rooted Republican claims that the FBI abused FISA surveillance tools in securing a warrant to eavesdrop on Trump campaign foreign policy adviser Carter Page, exposes the polarization wrought by the Russia drama.

-The recriminations over the issue are now raising questions about whether a neutral investigation of a sitting President is even possible, given the poisoned political times
+The recriminations over the issue are now raising questions about whether a neutral investigation of a sitting President is even possible, given the poisoned political times.

 Many Republicans used the memo to close ranks around Trump.
 House Speaker Paul Ryan, understanding sentiment in the Republican grassroots over the Russia issue, backed the release of the document even though he made a somewhat half-hearted argument that it did not impugn the Mueller investigation in any way.